CCI-Bonn/HD-GLIO-AUTO/README.md

               - parameters/

 3. Clone the nnU-Net code from https://github.com/MIC-DKFZ/nnUNet inside the `nnunet_code` folder you created (so that there's a new folder `nnUNet` inside).
+4. Either train a model yourself or get our pretrained version from [here](https://zenodo.org/record/3380272).
 4. Put your trained model inside the `parameters` folder.
 For reference, this is what the structure of that folder looks like for our version of the image:

         parameters/